top of page

 Speaking Practice

-Community members include anyone interested in interacting with or utilizing research knowledge, e.g., policy makers, decision makers in health or education, service providers, and people with lived experience.
+Community members are knowledge users that include anyone interested in interacting with or using research knowledge, e.g., policy makers, decision makers in health or education, service providers, and people with lived experience.

 CanNRT offers opportunities for interactions with faculty and trainees through targeted activities.
 Community members can advise on key training directions and can support the creation of unique career development opportunities for trainees and fellows.